 The idea that a system will fail only if it's played for the long term comes from misunderstanding how we normally disprove betting systems.
 We typically debunk a system by writing a computer simulation ("sim") and running it for millions of rounds.
 Some people therefore conclude that a system will fail only if it's played for millions of rounds.
 But that's the wrong conclusion.
-We run the sim into millions of rounds simply to prove conclusively that the system can't beat the house edge, but in fact systems are both long-term and short-term losers.
-Instead of testing a single long session, we test a few thousand short sessions.
-And when we do so, we find that the system is still an overall loser even in the short term.
+Systems are actually both long-term and short-term losers.
+Instead of testing a single long session, we could test a few thousand short sessions.
+And if we do so, we find that the system is still an overall loser even in the short term.
 It'll win some short-term sessions, but overall, it'll be a loser.

 The single-long-session sims are more common than lots-of-short-sessions sims because they truly tell us what we need to know, to anyone who understands the math.
 We typically don't test lots of short sessions because the math-literate among us know that if a system fails in a single long-term session, it'll fail overall in a bunch of short-term sessions too.
 It's only those who don't understand the significance of the single long session who think that their system will win in the short term.
 It won't.
 Long-session losers are also short-session losers.

 The only difference between long- and short-terms for systems is that a betting system will always fail to show a profit in the long term while it will usually fail in the short term.
 But just because a system ever wins in the short term doesn't mean that it's an overall winner.
 The overall short-term results (adding the results of all the short sessions) shows that every system is an overall loser.